Voilett-Roze/asus/Using-ipset.md

 run_ipset () {

 get_list
 ipset --destroy malware-filter > /dev/null 2>&1         # Delete the filter so it doesnt clash with the update

+for IP in $(cat $path/malware-filter.txt) do
+	ipset -A malware-filter $IP > /dev/null 2>&1
+done

 if [ "$(ipset --swap malware-filter malware-filter 2>&1 | grep -E 'Unknown set|The set with the given name does not exist')" != "" ]; then
     ipset -N malware-filter iphash fi

 iptables-save | grep malware-filter > /dev/null 2>&1 || \